 Once I was able to sustain my new weight for several months, I put a new goal before me: a high and lofty goal of attaining something close to a figure competitor’s body.
 I created an account on the well-know ‘BIG’ bodybuilding website and started a new phase of self-education.
 While I’ve always been great at teaching myself new things this time I had to apply them.
 I had to learn to lift weights.
 Luckily, I had a friend who was into bodybuilding.
 She took me to her gym one day.
 It was one of the scariest moments of my life.
 There were mirrors everywhere!
 Big sweaty guys making grunting noises and throwing weights on the ground.
 But my friend, D, put me at ease.
 Having someone actually show you what to do with the weights really helped.
 She also wrote a beginner’s training program for me.
 I laminated it and took it with me to the gym every time, started working out for health and loved the results!

 One day I was checking out my favorite section of the bookstore, Health & Fitness, and saw a photo of Maggie Diubaldo (she a 5-foot-8 Canadian figure competitor, model, etc) in Oxygen mag and said to myself “She’s my height.
 This is how I’m going to look like!”
-I put a goal before myself, and I put a photo of Maggie as my computer wallpaper.
+I put a goal before myself, and I put a photo of Maggie as my computer wallpaper as a constant reminder of my goal.

 I realized that to reach my goal I had to really fine-tune my nutrition.
 I found some useful calculators online and found out how many calories I needed a day to maintain my current state.
 Then I made sure I consumed around 500 less calories/day, while continuing my rigorous training.